magshaban/PoissonSolver1D/README.md

 # PoissonSolver1D
- This a python solver for Poisson equation in 1D using FEM.<br />
+ This is a python solver for Poisson equation in 1D using FEM.<br />
 The main file is <PoissonSolver1D.py><br />

  The Poisson eguation given as following: